-Discussion: As illustrated in Figure 8.6, licensed materials must be tracked from receipt to disposal in order to ensure accountability, identify when licensed material could be lost, stolen, or misplaced, and ensure that possession limits listed on the license are not exceeded.
-Licensees exercise control over licensed material accountability by including the following items (as applicable) in their radiation protection program:
+Discussion: As illustrated in Figure 8.6, licensed materials must be tracked from receipt (from another licensee or from its own radionuclide production operations) to disposal in order to ensure accountability; identify when licensed material could be lost, stolen, or misplaced; and ensure that possession limits listed on the license are not exceeded.
+Licensees exercise control over licensed material accountability by including the following items (as applicable) in their Radiation Protection Program:

-- Physical inventories of sealed sources at intervals not to exceed 6 months; - Ordering and receiving licensed material; - Package opening; - Maintaining material inventory within license possession limits;

-- Transfer of material, including distribution; and - Disposal of material.
+- Physical inventories of sealed sources at intervals not to exceed 6 months; - Ordering and receiving licensed material; - · Package opening; - Maintaining material inventory within license possession limits; - Transfer of material, including distribution; and - Disposal of material.